Shared journey an "absolute privilege".

 Reliance wins tender to supply NHS with Lone Worker Devices via Framework Agreement

-an early adopter, NTW expands lone worker devices into additional service areas
+an early adopter, CNTW expands lone worker devices into additional service areas

 Reliance wins NHS Framework renewal tender

-Reliance Key Account Manager and NTW develop a strategy to further embed usage and adoption across the Trust
+Reliance Key Account Manager and CNTW develop a strategy to further embed usage and adoption across the Trust

 From small beginnings with just 50 devices, the Trust has become one of Reliance Protect’s largest customers, with over 2,000 lone worker device users – more than a third of the Trust’s entire workforce.